ivanspajic/SOVA/Subproject2/README.md

 6. Go to url `https://localhost:5001/` and start exploring.

-    - You have to sign up and log in to be able to CRUD operations on annotaions, bookmarks and search history,
+    - You have to sign up and log in to be able to do CRUD operations on annotaions, bookmarks and search history,

 ----